mattgotteiner/codextest/README.md

 # codextest

-This repository contains a minimal FastAPI "Hello World" example.
+This repository contains a minimal FastAPI + Vue.js TODO application.
 Follow the steps below to set up a virtual environment, install dependencies and run the server locally.

 ## Setup